dliggat/dliggat.github.io/source/_posts/2014-12-13-a-full-AWS-rails-stack-provision-and-deployment-with-the-rubber-gem.markdown

 Back on the server, `sudo mv /home/ubuntu/.env /mnt/bloggy-production/shared/` to copy the file to the appropriate place.
 The final [repo commit][capis] ensures that `capistrano` will symlink this from the `release` directory into the `shared` directory on deployment.

-One final deployment should do the trick to get this into the Rails app on production: `bundle exec cap:deploy`:
+One final deployment should do the trick to get this into the Rails app on production: `bundle exec cap deploy`.
 Sure enough:

     ubuntu@production:~$ cd /mnt/bloggy-production/current/
     ubuntu@production:/mnt/bloggy-production/current$ ls -la .env